Frequently Asked Questions

 How do I use StreamTimer?

-StreamTimer has two main use cases: as a web landing page and as a video source for a live event or broadcast.
+StreamTimer has two main use cases: as a launch page and as a video source for a live event or broadcast.

 Copy that URL and distribute to your invite list or audience as far ahead of your event as you want.
 You can even create and distribute this URL before your own website is live or before your streaming event is active: just add your website, Twitch, or streaming URL once you have it and click “update” on the settings page.

 The StreamTimer URL will automatically go to your URL when the clock hits zero.